 • drops for oral administration - from 1 year;

-• drops with an inhalation method of application - from 2 years.
+• drops for inhalation use - from 2 years.

 from 277 rubles